Counting the number of solutions to the Erdos-Straus equation on unit fractions: Introduction

-As indicated by the citations, many of these residue classes were observed to be solvable by polynomials in previous literature, but some of the conditions listed here appear to be new, and they form the complete list of all such classes.
+As indicated by the citations, mpst of these residue classes were observed to be solvable by polynomials in previous literature, but one of the conditions listed here appears to be new, and they form the essentially complete list of all such classes.
 We prove Proposition \ref{res-class} in Section \ref{solution}.

 \begin{remark} The results in this paper would also extend (with minor changes) to the more general situation in which the numerator $4$ in \eqref{4pn} is replaced by some other fixed positive integer, a situation considered first by Sierpi\'{n}ski and Schinzel (see e.g. \cite{sierpinski, vaughan, Palama:1958, Palama:1959, Stewart:1964}). \end{remark}